Group actions on spheres with rank one isotropy: Introduction

 Here is a brief outline of the paper.
-We denote the orbit category relative to a family $\cF$ by $\G _G =\Or _{\cF} G$, and construct projective chain complexes over $R\G_G$ for various $p$-local coefficient rings $R=\bZ _{(p)}$.
-To prove Theorem \ref{thm:maintech}, we first introduce \emph{algebraic homotopy representations} (see Definition \ref{def:algrep}), as chain complexes over $\RG_G$ satisfying algebraic versions of the conditions found in tom Dieck's geometric \emph{homotopy representations} (see \cite[II.10.1]{tomDieck2}, \cite{dotzel-hamrick1}, \cite{grodal-smith1}, and Remark \ref{simplyconnected}).
-In Section \ref{sect:AlgHomRep} we show that the conditions in Definition \ref{def:algrep} are necessary conditions for a chain complex over $R\G_G$ to be homotopy equivalent to a chain complex of a geometric homotopy representation (see Proposition \ref{prop:tightness conditions}).
-Then in Section \ref{sect:realization} we prove conversely that algebraic homotopy representations are realizable by geometric homotopy representations.
+We denote the orbit category relative to a family $\cF$ by $\G _G =\Or _{\cF} G$, and construct projective chain complexes over $\RG_G$ for various $p$-local coefficient rings $R=\bZ _{(p)}$.
+To prove Theorem \ref{thm:maintech}, we first introduce \emph{algebraic homotopy representations} (see Definition \ref{def:algrep}), as chain complexes over $\RG_G$ satisfying algebraic versions of the conditions found in tom Dieck's \emph{$G$-homotopy representations} (see \cite[II.10.1]{tomDieck2}, \cite{dotzel-hamrick1}, and Remark \ref{simplyconnected}).
+In Section \ref{sect:AlgHomRep} we summarize the results of \cite{h-yalcin3} which show that the conditions in Definition \ref{def:algrep} lead to necessary and sufficient conditions for a chain complex over $\RG_G$ to be homotopy equivalent to a chain complex of a $G$-homotopy representation (see Theorem \ref{thm:tightness}).

 In Section \ref{sec:prime p}, we construct $p$-local chain complexes where the isotropy subgroups are $p$-groups.
 In Section \ref{sec:other primes}, we add homology to these local models so that these modified local complexes $\CC \up$ all have exactly the same dimension function.
 Results established in \cite{hpy1} are used to glue these algebraic complexes together over $\bZ\G_G$, and then to eliminate a finiteness obstruction.
-In Section \ref{sec:main theorem} we combine these ingredients to give a complete proof for Theorem \ref{thm:maintech} and Theorem A. We end the paper with a discussion about the necessity of the conditions in Theorem A. This discussion and the examples of nonlinear actions for the groups $G=A_6$ and $A_7$ can be found in Section \ref{sec:examples}.
+In Section \ref{sec:main theorem} we combine these ingredients to give a complete proof for Theorem \ref{thm:maintech} and Theorem A. In Section \ref{sec:examples}, we discuss the necessity of the conditions in Theorem A and provide a nonlinear action for the group $G=A_6$.
+We study the rank two simple groups and prove Theorem C in Section \ref{sec:simple}.

+\begin{Remark} One motivation for this project is the work of Adem-Smith \cite{adem-smith1} and Jackson \cite{jackson1} on the existence of free actions of finite groups on a product of two spheres.
+There is an interesting set of conditions related to this problem.
+In the following statements, $G$ denotes a finite group of rank two. \begin{enumerate} \item $G$ acts on a finite complex $X$ homotopy equivalent to a sphere, with rank one isotropy. \item $G$ acts with rank one isotropy on a finite dimensional complex $X$ which has a mod $p$ homology of a sphere. \item $G$ does not $p'$-involve $\Qd(p)$, for $p$ an odd prime. \item $G$ has a $p$-effective character $\chi : G_p \to \bbC$.